ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to add execute permission
+script to add executive permission to the owner,group and others